Configuring the iSCSI Target using Ansible¶

 As

-, execute the Ansible playbook:# cd /usr/share/ceph-ansible # ansible-playbook ceph-iscsi-gw.yml
+root, execute the Ansible playbook:# cd /usr/share/ceph-ansible # ansible-playbook ceph-iscsi-gw.yml

 Note